k2dp2k/esphome-yambms/documents/README/Supported_devices.md

 ## Supported inverter

-Inverters supporting CAN PYLON/Goodwe/SMA/Victron Low Voltage protocol should work, check your inverter manual to confirm.
+Inverters supporting CAN PYLON/Goodwe/SMA/Victron Low Voltage or Deye PCS protocol should work, check your inverter manual to confirm.

 The following are confirmed and known to work: